 Act 4: The Tag Application Drama

-With SSH access restored, I ran the Ansible playbook to apply tags.
-Success!
-All hosts got their tags… but then:
+With SSH access restored, the Ansible playbook applied tags to all hosts.
+But then:

 | |